 - A story of the gold standard of love in the student’s family

 - A written statement of no more than 100 words explaining why the applicant should be chosen above all other applicants.
 Tell us what sets you apart and why you are special.
 Do not tell us boring, cookie-cutter stuff like you are committed to your studies or that you are dedicated to hard work.
 Wow us.
 Don’t bore us.

 - One recommendation from a faculty member or university/college advisor

 - Proof of enrollment in a 4-year private college or university for the upcoming fall semester

 - Student status and/or declaration of major in History or Education.

 - One picture.
 It can be a solo shot, illustrate the student doing what he or she loves, or spending time with those they love.

 E-mail only complete applications to: Melissa@rockylawfirm.com, or fill out our application form below (be sure to attach your files).
-Application deadline is July 1 annually to be considered.
-The winner will be chosen in August and the scholarship will be awarded in September.
+Students must submit their completed applications by June 15th.
+The winner will be chosen between July 1st and July 15th, and the scholarship will be awarded in the later half of July.